-These dishwashers have a traditional two-rack layout.
-They're the most common model and are built in to your kitchen to blend seamlessly with the rest of your appliances and décor.
+Built-in dishwashers have a traditional two-rack layout.
+They're the most common model and are built into your kitchen to blend seamlessly with the rest of your appliances and décor.
 You can find models that have top controls or front controls to suit your preferences and needs as well.

 Built-in dishwashers are best for…

 People with ample kitchen space: If you have the room, a built-in model is definitely the way to go.
-Built-in dishwashers slide right under the cabinet near your sink with access to a water supply, and you can match these models better with other large kitchen appliances.
+Built-in dishwashers slide right under the cabinet near your sink with access to a water supply.
+Because they're out-of-the-way, these models are easy to match with other large kitchen appliances.

 People who love to multi-task: Built-in dishwashers are connected to your home plumbing on an independent water line, so you can still use your kitchen sink while the dishwasher is running.

-These machines usually have wheels on the bottom so they can be moved easily out of the room when not in use or close to the sink if your space doesn't account for short hoses.
-You can even find smaller models, like countertop dishwashers, ideal for small kitchens or college dorm rooms.
+Portable dishwashers usually have wheels on the bottom so they can be easily moved out of the room when not in use, or close to the sink if your space doesn't account for short hoses.
+You can even find smaller models, like countertop dishwashers, which are ideal for small kitchens or college dorm rooms.